 We believe that technology can play an increasingly effective role in reducing safety risks, and we continue to extend its use in this context across our refining operations.
 Key actions included the continuing use of drones and robotic technologies for inspections, removing the need for people to face the risks involved in carrying out inspections.

 Our two refineries continue to provide the US with the energy that it needs safely, reliably and efficiently.

-Located near Bellingham, Washington, bp’s Cherry Point is the first and only refinery in the Pacific Northwest currently capable of manufacturing diesel made from biomass-based feedstocks.
-This fuel is chemically identical to petroleum diesel and can be distributed using the same systems, but with a lower carbon footprint.
+Located near Bellingham, Washington, bp’s Cherry Point is the largest refinery in the Pacific Northwest.
+It was the first northwest refinery capable of co-processing renewable diesel made from biomass-based feedstocks.
+This fuel is chemically identical to petroleum diesel, but has a lower carbon footprint.

-Located in northwest Indiana, our Whiting refinery is the largest in the Midwest and bp’s largest anywhere in the world.
+It is the largest in the Midwest and bp’s largest anywhere in the world – making enormous contributions to the region’s transportation network.
 Able to process around 440,000 barrels of crude oil every day, Whiting produces a wide range of liquid fuels, along with 7% of all asphalt in the United States.

 In October 2022, Indiana Governor Eric Holcomb visited the Whiting refinery for a ceremonial signing of the state’s first-ever carbon sequestration bill – a key step for future carbon capture and storage investments.